How-to

 Getting the most out of your Google Maps saves

-• Prioritize before planning.
+- Prioritize before planning.
 Go through your list and mark must-dos vs. nice-to-haves.
-A focused itinerary of 5–7 spots per day is more enjoyable than trying to cram in 12.
+A focused itinerary of five to seven spots per day is more enjoyable than trying to cram in 12.

-The most important shift is mental: treating your saved places as raw material for planning, not the plan itself.
+The most important shift is mental: your saved places are raw material for planning, not the plan itself.
 A list of pins on a map is not a trip.
-A day-by-day schedule with optimized routes, confirmed opening hours, and backup options — that's a trip.
+A day-by-day schedule with optimized routes and a realistic pace is.